Perversities and Blights

 Note that some blights might seed each other - the Pi3 Orionis blight was the origin of the code that eventually led to the Geteche disaster and might even have infected some systems in the Perseus arm.
 Some perversionists (researchers studying blights) think that the Amalgamation might be descended from this, but they are a tiny minority.
 Similarly the Paradigm is likely trying to start daughter empires in the periphery.
 And who knows what the founder of the Paradigm really brought with him from Keter?

-Blights can be physical integrated systems like a sentient nanoswarm, or memetic like the Conver Ambi.
+Blights can be physically integrated systems like a sentient replicating swarm, or memetic constructs like the philosophy behind the Conver Ambi.
 In many cases the borders between a corrupt or destructive ideology and a blight are hard to draw.
 Generally speaking, a blight is something that expands and turns things into itself, but unlike a goo swarm it does so intelligently, it is a type of power (i.e. it is at first toposophic or higher).
 It may even communicate with other empires and sentients, offering materials for trade or exchange, or even gifts.
 Blights are often more obvious than perversions, obvious but able to field a large array of nasty tricks.

 Some blights seem to even prefer wanton destruction over replication - they are "salters" Obviously, those blights that expend more energy in destroying then in replicating do not do as well as the others (being more inefficient).
 On the other hand, a few blights actually settle down to be genuinely harmless, even contribute to the galactic culture as a whole.
 However, they can never really shake the initial stigma or suspicion the rest of the universe has for them.